rustiever/conduit-connector-marketo/README.md

 - Rate Limit: API access per instance limited to 100 calls per 20 seconds.
 - Daily Quota: Subscriptions are allocated 50,000 API calls per day (which resets daily at 12:00AM CST).
 You can increase your daily quota through your account manager.
 - The connector is able to send record's `Key` as `sdk.RawData` only.
+- **Integrations tests are failing**.
+Signing up for a trial/sandbox account is relatively complex and since we use Marketo APIs here to fetch data it is difficult to fix it.

 ![scarf pixel](https://static.scarf.sh/a.png?x-pxid=0d3bd3a2-ebd0-4fa7-840a-26f4fc15c2e9)